 Contrary to popular belief, poppies in England do not contain opium.
 The seedheads are ready for picking when they are a grey-brown colour and have small holes just underneath the flat top.
 Put the whole seed heads into a paper bag and shake.
 Remove the heads; the seeds left in the bag can be used for sprinkling on bread, cakes and rolls.

 This prickly shrub grows in woods, hedges, heaths and waste places.
 It is usually found in a tangled straggly clump, with prickly, toothed leaves that turn reddish green in the autumn.
 The berries should be a deep purple-black when picked.
 We've rounded up our favourite blackberry recipes here

 9. Hawthorn berries

 This abundant shrub can be found in woodland, hedges, scrubland, on heaths and downs.
 Its leaves are a glossy green, deeply lobed and found on spiny branches.
-The round red berries (haws) grow in small bunches and have a nutty taste.
+The round red berries (haws) grow in small bunches and have a gentle, apple-like taste.

 EDITED 2/9: They can be used to make wine or a sort of candy called hawthorn leather.
 This involves simmering the haws in a little water until soft and straining off the pips.
 You then add sugar as you would to make a jam but keep reducing the liquid until it thickens.
 When cool, it resembles a strip of candy.
 You can find a recipe/technique here